 The pipe resistance varies with the pipe style and flow.
 The user can select the size and type of pipe from the appropriate selection boxes.
-If another pipe diameter is required, it can be entered directly into the text boxes as needed.
+If another pipe diameter is required, contact support.

 Note: By pressing the 'Check Pipe Tables' button, the 'Pipe Properties' tables will open.